 - 1. Dance halls didn't serve any alcohol, just cups of tea.
 Fact - 2.
 Every couple had their own tune.
 Fact - 3.
 The teaspoons were attached to the counter with a chain in case someone stole the spoon!
-Fact - 4.
-They'd measure the length of your jacket before you were allowed in.
-It was to keep Teddy Boys out. - Fact
+Fact

-- 5. Dance halls were great.
+- 4. They'd measure the length of your jacket before you were allowed in.
+It was to keep Teddy Boys out.
+Fact - 5.
+Dance halls in Glasgow were the best.
 Opinion - 6.
-The Palais de Danse in Fountainbridge had a revolving stage.
+The Plaza in Glasgow had a fountain in the middle of the dance floor.
 Fact - 7.
 Teddy Boys should be banned!
 Opinion - 8.
 They waltzed and jived, jitterbugged and quickstepped on the dance floor.
 Fact - 9.
 We were lucky to catch a tram home after the dance.
 Opinion - 10.
-The dance halls in Edinburgh varied in grandeur, but each was unique. - Fact - 11.
+The dance halls in Glasgow varied in grandeur, but each was unique. - Fact - 11.
 That couple danced incredibly well.
 Opinion

-Spot The Difference: (Page 15 of Education Pack)
+Spot The Difference: (Page 18 of Education Pack)